NilVentosa/restester/README.md

   ]
 }
 ```

+The tool will assert the items in the "response".
+Currently, only code and fields.

 ## Jenkins integration
 After execution a .xml file will be produced with the results.
 The file can be fed to the junit plugin in jenkins.

 ## Note
 This is of course a work in progress.
-Currently it only asserts for the response code.
 I plan to add more stuff to it.
 If you want to tell me something about this: ventosa@gmail.com

 ## Things I want to add
 - [ ] Yaml and xml support for the plan file
 - [ ] Authentication
 - [ ] DB steps for before and after (plan, suite, test, request...)
+- [x] Status code assertion
+- [x] Field assertion
+- [ ] Body assertion
-- [ ] More assertions
+- [ ] Headers assertion
 - [ ] Specify headers
 - [x] Specify method
 - [x] Add time in report
+- [ ] Plan in multiple files
 - [ ] ...